Cranssen v R: Facts

 Anthony Cranssen was an ordained Catholic priest from Holland, who had been sent by the Society of the Divine Word to a mission at Alexishafen in the Territory of New Guinea.
 He remained there a few months and then was sent into an uncontrolled area of the Madang district.
 To obtain a permit to enter that area, he was required by the territory Administrator to be accompanied by ten men; four of whom had to be capable with firearms.

 He entered an area called Iwam along with two other missionaries and thirty coastal Papuan men.
 They established a station at a place called Guyebi.
 The Papuans in that area had never been contacted before by Europeans.
 Cranssen's fellow missionaries left the station within three months, and he remained there as the lone European from that point.
 He established various outstations nearby during this time.

 After two years, in December 1934, another priest in charge of a mission station two hours distance from his location was killed by local Papuans.
 He embarked for that station, and there met other missionaries.
 They were all attacked at that time, but made their way back to safety.
 In January 1935 another missionary, a similar distance away, was shot and killed by arrows.
 He embarked for that location with a large number of Guyebi Papuans; however they returned to his residence before he did, broke into his house, and surrounded it for days while armed.

 Due to these incidents the colonial administrator closed the Iwam area.
 Nevertheless, in June, a Lutheran missionary named Welsch obtained a permit to enter.
 He visited Crassen's outstations and left two or three Lutheran coastal Papuans at each location.
 This was against colonial administrator instructions that coastal Papuans had to be accompanied by a European when in that area.
 Huts were built for those Papuans, which they lived in for months.

 In November 1935 Crassen was informed that the presence of the Lutheran Papuans was causing tension with Papuans nearby one of his outstations.
-He then told one of them, at the outstation nearby Kekaru, that he had to leave the area; and he would be put in gaol if he remained.
+He then told one of them, at the outstation nearby Kekaru, that he had to leave the area; and he would be put in jail if he remained.
 He saw an increasing amount of weapons being carried openly by local Papuans during this time.
 Crassen additionally claimed that two of the Lutheran Papuans had plotted with another local Papuan to make an attack while 'his natives' were at church.
 He first confirmed these reports, and then on the following Sunday took measures to get rid of two Lutheran Papuans at Keraku.